Keksuccino/Spiffy-HUD/README.md

 ## Branches | Source Code

-Check the branches to see the **source code** for all versions of FancyMenu.
+Check the branches to see the **source code** for all versions of SpiffyHUD.

 ## Copyright